 Archive SEO: archive by topic, not by date

-A common practice for many blogs is to use date-based archives for their archive pages.
-These long lists of links, sorted by month and year, group posts that were made during that period.
+Many blogs use date-based archives for their archive pages.
+These long lists of links, sorted by month and year, group posts made during that period.
 Although this initially might make sense, it can have an adverse impact on your archive pages’ SEO.
 Your archives could be an important part of your site structure.
-So how do you optimize your archives for SEO?
+So, how do you optimize your archives for SEO?

 Archives by date